George R. Grange

 - Communications Law

 George R. ("Chip") Grange is a co-founder of Gammon & Grange, P.C.
-He has nearly 4 decades of experience in serving the legal needs of businesses and exempt organizations.
+He has more than 4 decades of experience serving the legal needs of businesses and exempt organizations.
 His primary areas of legal experience include specialized counsel and comprehensive general counsel services to entrepreneurial ventures, nonprofit organizations, religious ministries, churches, and closely-held businesses.

-Mr. Grange, along with his firm, currently serve as General Counsel or special counsel to numerous nonprofit and business entities.
+Mr. Grange, along with his firm, have served as General Counsel or special counsel to numerous nonprofit and business entities.
 He has previously served on the national boards and executive committees of the Christian Legal Society and Christian Leadership Alliance.

 He also assisted in the organization of the Evangelical Council for Financial Accountability (ECFA), concluding his eight years on ECFA's Standards Committee and Board by serving as Chairman of the Board.
 Mr. Grange was a founding board member of CEO Dialogues, Inc., which served nonprofit CEOs with peer networking and resourcing.